Business Continuity and Disaster Recovery in BizTalk Services

 Data corruption, modifications, and deletions can occur for many reasons; including application errors, operator errors, and so on.
 Microsoft Azure BizTalk Services provides Backup and Restore functionality.
 It is recommended to create a backup of the BizTalk Service on a regular basis, including whenever a management operation (like updating the SSL certificate or modifying an EDI agreement) is made to the BizTalk Service.
 BizTalk Services: Backup and Restore lists the backup and restore options for a BizTalk Service.

-The Backup-Restore option doesn’t back up the BizTalk Services dependencies, including Microsoft Azure SQL Databases, Storage, and Microsoft Azure Access Control.
+The Backup-Restore option doesn’t back up the BizTalk Services dependencies, including Microsoft Azure SQL Databases, Microsoft Azure Storage, and Microsoft Azure Access Control.
 For these dependencies, consider the following:

 Business Continuity in Azure SQL Database provides information on Microsoft Azure SQL Database.

-Azure Business Continuity Technical Guidance provides information on Storage.
+Azure Business Continuity Technical Guidance provides information on Microsoft Azure Storage.
 It is recommended to enable geo-replication on the Storage account.

 For Microsoft Azure Access Control, you can create a new namespace.
 Azure Business Continuity Technical Guidance provides information on Microsoft Azure Access Control.